GreenMind publishes authoritative and detailed guides to the things you're curious about.

 I have included this watch because I think there needs to be one for older men who are, you know, a little older.
 I can still read without glasses for the most part, but there are times when I need to get up close on the smaller print.
 This sturdy, worthy Timex has large numerals that don't look tragically LARGE—the piece is still stylish.

 If you're looking for a watch for an older man that will be kind to his aging eyes, but also sharp and stylish, then Timex Easy Readers are an excellent choice.
+They're convenient and age-appropriate, in the best way.

 - Made in USA or Imported